About olive oil

 We believe that responsible products and appealing design do not need to exclude each other.
 To the contrary, the more appealing the packaging, the more we share il circolo's story.
 Of course, the cost of the design should be reasonable.
 We are extremely lucky that our designer friends in Berlin donated the bottle design to il circolo's good cause.
 Thank you so much, IONDESIGN.

-Delivery within Germany or the Netherlands should not take more than one or two business days, depending on the time of ordering.
-However, the delivery times are ultimately controlled by the courier companies that we work with.
-In our webshop we therefore announce a delivery time of 1-3 business days, so that no one is disappointed if shipping takes a little longer.
+Delivery within Germany or the Netherlands should not take more than 3 business days, depending on the time of ordering.
+Delivery to other EU countries can take longer than 3 days.
+Once your order has been shipped, you will receive a track and trace number, which you can use to retrieve the expected delivery date.
+The delivery times are ultimately controlled by the courier companies that we work with.

 Yes, at the moment you can find il circolo in Amsterdam, Utrecht, Houten, Gouda, Wijk bij Duurstede and Den Haag.
 In Germany you can find us in Krefeld and in Freiburg.
 If you want to know which shops offer il circolo oil, please contact us at [email protected].